 Solutions to Your Wedding Guest List Nightmares

-It's fairly simple: guests cost money, and venues hold only a certain amount of people.
+It's fairly simple: Guests cost money, and venues hold only a certain amount of people.
 Combine any money/space issues with parental input, and the scene is set for a potentially sticky situation.
 Tread carefully—adding a long-forgotten high school friend may suddenly turn into an argument over whether that person should be on that list over your mother-in-law's distant cousin.
 Instead, evaluate, compromise and be realistic.
+(And here's a pro tip: If you haven't found a venue that suits your guest list needs yet, check out our All-In-One Wedding Planner app to find the perfect one—and take our fun Style Quiz to help narrow down your wedding style.)

 The Backup Plan